 Frequently Asked Questions

 Clinical Psychologists are trained at doctoral level to work with a wide range of emotional and psychological difficulties, including those that are more complex, longstanding, or shaped by several factors at once.
-The training includes assessing difficulties in depth, developing a shared psychological understanding of what may be contributing to them, and drawing on multiple therapeutic models rather than working from a single approach alone.
+Their training includes assessing difficulties in depth, developing a shared psychological understanding of what may be contributing to them, and drawing on multiple therapeutic models rather than working from a single approach alone.
 In practice, this means I look not only at symptoms, but also at the wider emotional, relational, developmental, health-related, and life factors that may be shaping what you are going through, so that therapy is tailored in a way that is thoughtful, flexible, and clinically grounded.

-The first paid appointment is a 75-minute initial assessment.
+The first paid appointment is an initial assessment.
 It is a space to talk in more depth about what has been difficult, what has led you to seek therapy now, and what you would hope might be different.
 I may ask questions about your current difficulties, relevant background, relationships, health, and any wider circumstances that seem important, not because you need to explain everything at once, but so that we can begin to build a fuller picture.
 The aim is not simply to gather information, but to start making sense of what may be happening and to think together about what kind of support may be most helpful.
 By the end of the session, we would usually have a clearer sense of the difficulties, whether it feels like a good fit to continue, and what the next steps might be.

 Follow-up sessions are 50 minutes and are shaped around your needs, goals, and what feels most helpful.
 Some sessions may involve reflecting in more depth on patterns, emotions, or relationships; others may be more focused on practical change, coping, or trying out new ways of responding.
 Often, therapy involves both.
 I work collaboratively and at a pace that feels manageable.
 The aim is not to follow a fixed formula, but to keep the work thoughtful, purposeful, and relevant to you.
 We will review things as we go so that therapy remains helpful and grounded in what you want from it.